dgroomes/jdk-playground/jlink-modular/README.md

 ---

 ## Instructions

 Follow these instructions to build and run the program the **boring way, without `jlink`**:

 1. Use Java 17
-1. Run the tests:
+2. Run the tests:
-   * `./gradlew test`
+   * ```shell
+     ./gradlew test
+     ```
-1. Run the application:
+3. Run the application:
-   * `./gradlew run`
+   * ```shell
+     ./gradlew run
+     ```
    * The output will be something like:
+     ```text
+     18:30:25.652 [main] INFO dgroomes.App - This program is running using java.home=/Users/davidgroomes/.sdkman/candidates/java/17.0.5-tem
+     18:30:25.723 [main] INFO dgroomes.App - Serialized message: {"message":"Hello world!"}
+     18:30:26.004 [main] INFO dgroomes.App - Found 1837 classes in the Java standard library on the classpath in PT0.279508S
+     18:30:26.005 [main] INFO dgroomes.App - For example, found 'class java.applet.Applet' and 'class java.applet.Applet$AccessibleApplet'
      ```
-     00:27:43.967 [main] INFO dgroomes.App - This program is running using java.home=/Users/davidgroomes/.sdkman/candidates/java/17.0.1-tem
-     00:27:44.114 [main] INFO dgroomes.App - Serialized message: {"message":"Hello world!"}
-     00:27:45.255 [main] INFO dgroomes.App - Found 1837 classes in the Java standard library on the classpath in PT1.139861S
-     00:27:45.256 [main] INFO dgroomes.App - For example, found 'class java.applet.Applet' and 'class java.applet.Applet$AccessibleApplet'
-     ```

 Follow these instructions to build a custom reduced-size JRE **with `jlink`** and run the program:

 1. Build the program distribution:
-   * `./gradlew installDist`
+   * ```shell
+     ./gradlew installDist
+     ```
-1. Build a custom JRE image:
+2. Build a custom JRE image:
-   * `./build-custom-jre-image-with-jlink.sh`
+   * ```shell
+     ./build-custom-jre-image-with-jlink.sh
+     ```
-1. Run the application using the custom JRE:
+3. Run the application using the custom JRE:
-   * `./run-with-custom-jre-image.sh`
+   * ```shell
+     ./run-with-custom-jre-image.sh
+     ```
    * The output will be something like:
-     ```
+     ```text
-     00:28:42.599 [main] INFO dgroomes.App - This program is running using java.home=/Users/davidgroomes/repos/personal/jdk-playground/jlink-modular/build/custom-jre-image
+     18:32:47.143 [main] INFO dgroomes.App - This program is running using java.home=/Users/davidgroomes/repos/personal/jdk-playground/jlink-modular/build/custom-jre-image
-     00:28:42.781 [main] INFO dgroomes.App - Serialized message: {"message":"Hello world!"}
+     18:32:47.207 [main] INFO dgroomes.App - Serialized message: {"message":"Hello world!"}
-     00:28:43.884 [main] INFO dgroomes.App - Found 1256 classes in the Java standard library on the classpath in PT1.100537S
-     00:28:43.884 [main] INFO dgroomes.App - For example, found 'class java.io.BufferedInputStream' and 'class java.io.BufferedOutputStream'
+     18:32:47.398 [main] INFO dgroomes.App - Found 1256 classes in the Java standard library on the classpath in PT0.190922S 18:32:47.399 [main] INFO dgroomes.App - For example, found 'class java.io.BufferedInputStream' and 'class java.io.BufferedOutputStream'
      ```
      Notice how there are hundreds fewer classes than before!